Wizards of the Coast: History

 Wizards of the Coast (WotC) was founded by Peter Adkison in 1990 outside of Seattle, Washington, and its current headquarters is located in nearby Renton.
-The company was named after a guild of wizards in a role-playing game (RPG) Adkison was playing.
+The company was named after a guild of wizards in a D&D campaign Adkison was playing.
 The company published RPGs such as the third edition of Talislanta and its own product The Primal Order (1992).
 The Primal Order was a supplement designed for use with any game system, but Palladium Books sued WotC for using references to Palladium's game and system.
 The suit was settled in 1993.

 In 1991, Richard Garfield approached WotC with the idea for a new board game called RoboRally but Adkison rejected it because the game would have been too expensive to produce.
 Adkison asked Garfield if he could invent a game that was portable and quick-playing, and Garfield agreed.

 Adkison set up a new corporation called Garfield Games to develop Garfield's collectible card game concept into Magic: The Gathering.
 The new company sheltered the game from the legal battle with Palladium.
 Garfield Games then licensed the production and sale rights to WotC until the court case was settled, at which point Garfield Games was shut down.
 WotC debuted Magic: The Gathering in July 1993 at Origins Game Fair in Dallas.
 The following month, the game was extremely popular at Gen Con, selling out of its supply of 2.5 million cards, which had been planned to last until the end of the year.
 The game's success generated revenue that grew the company in two years from a few employees working in Adkison's basement headquarters to 250 employees in its own offices.
 In 1994, Magic: The Gathering won the Mensa Top Five Mind Games award, and the Origins Awards for Best Fantasy or Science Fiction Board Game of 1993 and Best Graphic Presentation of a Board Game of 1993.

 In 1994, WotC began an association with The Beanstalk Group, a brand-licensing agency and consultancy, to license the brand Magic: The Gathering.
-After the success of Magic: The Gathering, in 1994, WotC published RoboRally, which won the 1994 Origins Awards for Best Fantasy or Science Fiction Board Game and Best Graphic Presentation of a Board Game.
-Also in 1994, WotC also expanded its RPG line by buying SLA Industries from Nightfall Games and Ars Magica from White Wolf.
+After the success of Magic: The Gathering, in 1994, WotC published RoboRally, which won the 1994 Origins Awards for "Best Fantasy or Science Fiction Board Game" and "Best Graphic Presentation of a Board Game".
+That same year, WotC also expanded its RPG line by buying SLA Industries from Nightfall Games and Ars Magica from White Wolf.
 In 1995, WotC published The Great Dalmuti, another card game by Richard Garfield, which won the 1995 Mensa Best New Mind Game award.
 In August 1995, WotC released Everway before closing its RPG product line four months later.
-In 1995, Wizards' annual sales passed US$65 million.
+Wizards' annual sales that year passed US$65 million.